 Alternatively, payment claims against defendants resident in another Member State may be enforced under the European order for payment procedure.

-Payment claims for amounts of up to EUR 15 000 (since 1 January 2013) must be filed with a District Court (Bezirksgericht).
-Claims for between EUR 15 000 and EUR 75 000 must be filed with a Court of First Instance, unless they come under the special jurisdiction of the District Courts.
+Payment claims for amounts of up to EUR 15,000 (since 1 January 2013) must be filed with a District Court (Bezirksgericht).
+Claims for amounts over EUR 15,000 must be filed with a Court of First Instance, unless they come under the special jurisdiction of the District Courts.

 Jurisdiction under the Austrian order for payment procedure is governed by the general rules, i.e. there are no special jurisdiction rules.
 See the fact sheet on the ‘Jurisdiction of the courts’ for information on Austrian jurisdiction rules.
-Information on which court has jurisdiction for specific civil cases can be found on the Austrian Federal Ministry of Justice website (http://www.justiz.gv.at/) under ‘e-Government’ (‘Gerichtssuche’).
+Information on which court has jurisdiction for specific civil cases can be found on the Austrian Federal Ministry of Justice website under ‘e-Justice’ (‘Gerichtssuche’ (Court search)).

 The Vienna District Court for Commercial Matters (Bezirksgericht für Handelssachen) has sole jurisdiction in Austria for proceedings under the European order for payment procedure.

-Claimants applying for payment orders for amounts in dispute of over EUR 5 000 must have legal representation.
-This does not apply in cases which must by law be heard by a District Court, regardless of the amount in dispute (i.e. by a court with subject-matter jurisdiction).
+Claimants applying for payment orders for amounts in dispute of over EUR 5,000 must have legal representation.
+This does not apply in cases which must by law be heard by a District Court (i.e. by a court with subject-matter jurisdiction), regardless of the amount in dispute.
 In such cases, legal representation is a ‘relative’ requirement, i.e. parties may act on their own behalf but, if they wish to be represented, they must be represented by a lawyer.